 Choosing a sleeping arrangement these days seems akin to prescribing to a parenting style.
 Attachment parenting types advocate co-sleeping, while others prefer bassinets, cribs, or Pack ‘N Plays.
 The choices are mind-blogging for something as seemingly simple as putting your baby to bed.

 We used this Pack ‘N Play (with bassinet and changer) for the first 4.5 months, and loved it.
-For under $170 you’ll have several needs (sleep, play, diapering, storage) covered by one piece of gear.
+For around $180 you’ll have several needs (sleep, play, diapering, storage) covered by one piece of gear.
 Later, just remove the basinet and changer and take the play area to the grandparents.
 I don’t regret the purchase.

 But essentially, you’ll need to choose from the following: